litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free/README.md

 - extra logging statements
 - source code changes to the native Android and iOS versions needs some cleanup
 - iOS version does not support access from the main thread or access to the same database from multiple threads
-- FIXED: ~~If the transaction batch queue grows too big, the Android version will break due to the internal XHR URI limitation.
-A workaround needs to be implemented.~~
 - The Android version generates ugly "404 (not found)" XHR errors in the debug console.

+## Version Status

+- Major modifications to support web workers
+- Certain features described below may be partially or completely broken

-## Status
+## Other Status

-- ~~Free support is available in [litehelpers / Cordova-sqlite-enterprise-free / issues](https://github.com/litehelpers/Cordova-sqlite-enterprise-free/issues);~~ commercial support is available by contacting: info@litehelpers.net
+- Commercial support is available by contacting: info@litehelpers.net
 - Patches patches will *NOT* be accepted on this project due to potential licensing issues.
-- Features omitted from this version branch: pre-populated database support, REGEXP extension for iOS, WP(7/8) and Amazon Fire-OS support
+- Features omitted from this version branch: pre-populated database support; REGEXP extension for iOS; Windows "Universal", WP(7/8), and Amazon Fire-OS support
-- Windows "Universal" (8.1) version is in an experimental/pre-alpha state:
-  - Database close and delete operations not yet implemented
-  - No background processing (for future consideration)
-  - You *may* encounter issues with Cordova CLI due to [CB-8866](https://issues.apache.org/jira/browse/CB-8866); as a workaround you can install using [litehelpers / cordova-windows-nufix](https://github.com/litehelpers/cordova-windows-nufix) and `plugman` as described below.
-  - In addition, problems with the Windows "Universal" version have been reported in case of a Cordova project using a Visual Studio template/extension instead of Cordova/PhoneGap CLI or `plugman`
-  - Not tested with a Windows 10 (or Windows Phone 10) target; Windows 10 build is not expected to work with Windows Phone
-- FTS3, FTS4, and R-Tree support is tested working OK in this version (for target platforms Android/iOS/Windows "Universal")
+- FTS3, FTS4, and R-Tree support is tested working OK in this version
 - Status for the other target platforms:
   - Android: now using [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) (with sqlite `3.7.17`), with support for FTS3/FTS4 and R-Tree
   - iOS: sqlite `3.8.10.2` embedded
 - Android is supported back to SDK 10 (a.k.a.
 Gingerbread, Android 2.3.3); support for older versions is available upon request.
-- FTS3, FTS4, and R-Tree support is tested working OK in this version (for all target platforms Android/iOS/Windows "Universal")
+- FTS3, FTS4, and R-Tree support is tested working OK in this version
 - API to open the database may be changed somewhat to be more streamlined.
 Transaction and single-statement query API will NOT be changed.

 ## Announcements